 The Company usually invests alongside three other VCTs advised by Mobeus in proportion to the relative net assets of each VCT at the date the investment proposal is submitted to each Board.
-The total percentage of equity held by all funds advised by Mobeus is shown in the Investment Portfolio Summary on pages 10 - 13.
+The total percentage of equity held by all funds advised by Mobeus in each investee company is shown in the Investment Portfolio Summary on pages 12 to 15.